 However the first appeal for subscriptions generated very little response and the committee were considering abandoning their project.
 A new committee was formed in November 1842 and appointed the architect, Mr Ferrey of London, for a church to be build on a field donated by the lord of the manor, Lord St Levan.

 On the 29 September 1843 on a site in Navy Row (now Albert Road) work began on a building which was to become St Michael’s Chapel of Ease.
-It was built in response to demand from a growing population for a more conveniently situated church than the Parish Church.
+It was built in response to the demand from a growing population for a more conveniently situated church than the Parish Church of Stoke Damerel.

 The church, designed to accommodate 1200 parishioners, was built with stone granted by the government from quarries in Richmond Walk.
 The money to fund the project was largely by public subscription.
 The church was of cut limestone and in the early English Lancet tradition.
 There were three galleries, one over the West end, and over each of the North and South transepts.
 It was completed in just under 2 years and the service of consecration took place on 1 August 1845.